adamjstevenson/adamjstevenson.github.io/_posts/2018-05-28-the-next-generation-of-enterprise-software.md

 If Amazon were to spin off AWS into its own separate business, given it's current growth trajectory and a 10x forward revenues valuation, **AWS alone would have a market cap of at least $200B**, making it the 5th most valuable tech company in the world at the time of this writing.

 The same study by <a href="https://www.forrester.com/report/Predictions+2018+Cloud+Computing+Accelerates+Enterprise+Transformation+Everywhere/-/E-RES139611" target="_blank">Forrester</a> mentioned above shows that in 2018 we'll see more than 50% of enterprises adopting public cloud platforms.
-Whereas leaders of these large companies have traditionally been apprehensive about moving their sensitive data to the cloud, we're seeing increasing adoption as these services prove themselves more reliable and secure than many on-premise alternatives.
+Whereas leaders of these large companies have traditionally been apprehensive about moving their sensitive data to the cloud, adoption is increasing as these services prove themselves more reliable and secure than many on-premise alternatives.
 Stanford and the Cleveland Clinic store and access sensitive health records <a href="https://cloud.google.com/customers/">on GCP</a>.
 AWS developed a <a href="https://aws.amazon.com/blogs/publicsector/announcing-the-new-aws-secret-region/" target="_blank">Secret Region</a> and now works with the Central Intelligence Agency.

 **Bottom line:** expect this trend to continue and the total addressable market, and share of enterprise customers leveraging cloud infrastructure, to stay up and to the right for years to come.